SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 		{start,word,spk}

-	start is the time when the word begins.
+	`start` is the time when the word begins.
 It can be a string as well as a float (it will be parsed anyway).

-	word is the actual word (string).
+	`word` is the actual word (string).

 * spk:

 		{id,gender}

-	id is the name of the speaker (string).
+	`id` is the name of the speaker (string).

-	gender have the value “m” for male and “f” for female.
+	`gender` have the value "m" for male and "f" for female.

 Here is an example of the json file content:

 	[
 		{"system": “SYST1” ,"content":[{"start":"0","word":"Hello","spk": {"id":"S1","gender":"m"}},{"start":"0.3","word":"World","spk": {"id":"S1","gender":"m"}}, … ]},

-		{"system": “SYST2” ,"content":[{"start":"0","word":"Cello","spk":	{"id":"S1","gender":"m"}},{"start":"0.2","word":"Word","spk":	{"id":"S1","gender":"m"}}, … ]}
+		{"system": “SYST2” ,"content":[{"start":"0","word":"Cello","spk":{"id":"S1","gender":"m"}},{"start":"0.2","word":"Word","spk":	{"id":"S1","gender":"m"}}, … ]}
 	]

 #### 2) Segment file

 The segment file (.seg) is a text document which contain the sentences' time delimitations that were used during the transcription process.
 They are necessary to make the comparison between the transcriptions.
-The segment file has to be named 'sentence_bounds.seg' and to be stored in /assets/files.
+The segment file has to be named "sentence_bounds.seg" and to be stored in "/assets/files".
 It has the following structure:

 	video_title sentence0_start sentence0_end concatenation_of_title_and_start_and_end
 	video_title sentence1_start sentence1_end concatenation_of_title_and_start_and_end